cirosantilli/markdown-style-guide/index.md

 # Options system

-Disputed points will be given multiple alternatives.
+Disputed points will be given multiple alternative style options.

-Features with multiple alternatives will be given single upper case letter identifiers, and marked in key value pairs as follows: feature **Z** with 3 alternatives:

-    # Option Z1
+Each feature and option will receive a lowercase hyphen separated identifier.

+Each option will have a header of form:

-    # Option Z2
+    # Option key:value

+The first option header that appears in this text is the default value.

+E.g., if line wrapping had 3 alternatives, we could give it the key `wrap`, and for each alternative create a header:

-    # Option Z3
+    # Option wrap:space

-Then, for another feature **X** with two alternatives:

-    # Option X1
+    # Option wrap:no
-    # Option X2
+    # Option wrap:sentence

-When referring to this guide, specify all alternatives as follows:
+When referring to this guide, specify all non-default options in a comma separated fashion:

-    Use the Markdown Style Guide A2 C3
+    Use the Markdown Style Guide wrap:space, code:indented

-to say you want feature `A` to use alternative `2` and feature `C` to use alternative `3`.

-If not specified, the alternative **1** is assumed for the feature by default.

-This default alternative shall be determined by popular vote.

-We will attempt to give intuitive letter identifiers for each feature if one is available, e.g. the `Line Wrapping` feature could get identifier `W`.

 # Why fork Carwin